tamar-it/mysqlbackup/README.md

 # mysqlbackup and mysqlrotatebackup
-Script for backup mysql databases
+Script for backup MySQL or MariaDB databases

 This repository contain two scripts:
 * mysqlbackup - regulary used with rsnapshot backup system